 And Esau ran to meet him, and embraced him, and fell on his neck, and kissed him: and they wept (Genesis 33:4).

 I heard some preaching recently that explains that Esau did not actually forgive Jacob with this kiss.
 In the Torah, there is a line of dots over the word "and kissed him" and that the line of dots means that this was not a true kiss.
 (Go here to read more about the kiss with the dots and the Jewish interpretation.)
 We see this in everyday life as well.
-Have you ever received a big hug from somebody and then find out it was not authentic because behind your back they were spreading malicious lies and rumors about you?
+Have you ever received a big hug from somebody and then only to find out later it was not authentic because behind your back they were spreading malicious lies and rumors about you?

 Bitterness and hatred can be passed down from generation to generation.
 A relatively modern example is the Hatfields and the McCoys.
 This account says that the feud lasted some 150 years.